ziming-yuan/eulerity-hackathon/README.md

   - `App.tsx`: The root component that wraps all other components and sets up routes using react-router-dom.
   - `index.tsx`: Entry point for the React application.
   - `assets/`: Contains static assets such as background images.
-  - `components/`: Contains all React components structured grouped by functionality.
+  - `components/`: Contains all React components grouped by functionality.
     - `Footer.tsx`: Footer component.
     - `Navigation.tsx`: Navigation bar component.
     - `TitleSection.tsx`: Component for rendering the title section on the home page.